toyboot4e/toy-lib/README.md

 # ToyLib

 ToyLib is my Haskell library for solving AtCoder problems.
+Note that most of the content has been ported into the `Extra` module of [`ac-library-hs`](https://github.com/toyboot4e/ac-library-hs).

 [Documentation](https://toyboot4e.github.io/toy-lib/)